gb-it/codejam-cap-nodejs/exercises/09/readme.md

 The final thing to do in this step is to redeploy because we have added CDS artefacts.

-:point_right: Do this now, with `cds deploy`, before restarting the service.
+:point_right: Do this now, with `cds deploy`, before restarting the service with `cds serve all`.

 ### 6. Create the app artefacts